Latino Art Bravisimo

 Latino Art Bravisimo Mission Statement

-Latino Art Bravisimo History and Overview
+Latino Art Bravisimo History

 Jenny Mendez of Mattie Rhodes Art Center in Kansas City and Freda Mendez Smith, provided many of the artists’ names for the first art show.
 Maria Reyes, from El Centro, Inc. of Johnson County, gave continuing support from the first year as Assistant Chair to the art show.

 Lenexa works with the Consulate of Mexico in Kansas City to organize the showServing to further bond diverse cultures and friendships, the show has been honored to be displayed at the Consulate of Mexico in Kansas City each September since 2011.
-Lenexa Mayor Mike Boehm presented departing Mexican Consul, Jacob Prado, with a City Award during the Latino Art Bravisimo reception in 2012.